mazefest/ContriBoot/README.md

 ### 2. Setup Your Data

-First thing we are going to need to do is make your data models able to work with `ContriBoot` do this by making your model conform to `Contributable`.
+The first step is to update your data models to work with `ContriBoot` by making them conform to the `Contributable` protocol.
+The only required parameter is a `date: Date` var.

 ```swift
 struct YourDataModel: Contributable {